grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 	- When I refresh the page, I should not lose my work
 - A LaTeX editor, formula builder, or something to help with LaTeX syntax

 #### Gabriel: An Extension to Google Docs
+My rating: **0 / 5**

-It turns out someone made a Google Docs plugin for Pages... but unfortunately it gets bad reviews and was abandoned in 2015.
-The plug-in, [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
+Someone actually made a Google Docs plug-in for Pages... but I'm not sure it even works.
+The plug-in, called [Gabriel](https://educ.io/extensions/gabriel), converts docs to markdown and commits them to a Pages repo.
 Unfortunately the project code is [unchanged since 2015](https://github.com/thiscouldbejd/Gabriel) and reviews are unenthusiastic on the Chrome Store ([3 stars, 28 reviews](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff)).

 #### Prose.io